United Nations Administered Kosovo: Football

+Basketball

+The Basketball Federation of Kosovo was founded in 1991.
+In 2005, the Kosovo national basketball team participated in a friendly tournament in Alexandria where they played against Egypt and Romania.

 Media and communications

 Postal services

 Kosovo had operated its own postal service within the Socialist Federal Republic of Yugoslavia since 1959.
 At that time Yugoslav postage stamps were in use.
 After Kosovo came under United Nations administration, UNMIK became responsible for issuing postage stamps for Kosovo.
-The first UNMIK issued stamps were released on 15 March 2002 based on the theme of "peace".
+The first UNMIK issued stamps were released on 15 March 2000 based on the theme of "peace".
 Further sets were issued by UNMIK up until Kosovo unilaterally declared independence after which stamps were issued in the name of the Republic of Kosovo.

 Telecommunications

 The Post, Telephone and Telegraph of Kosovo (PTK) was established in 1959.
-During the Kosovo conflict, assets of the company were either stolen or destroyed, leading to the interruption telecommunication services.
+During the Kosovo conflict, assets of the company were either stolen or destroyed, leading to the interruption of telecommunication services.
 After the conflict, PTK launched Vala, the largest mobile operator in the territory, with the assistance of Monaco Telecom.

 Following the breakup of the SFR Yugoslavia in 1992, which had +38 as country code, Kosovo used the code +381, which was granted to FR Yugoslavia and later used by Serbia for fixed line telephone services.
 For mobile phone networks, Kosovo based providers used either the Monaco code +377 or the Slovenia code +386.
 Kosovo would gain its own calling code, +383 in 2017.